goeb/smit/README.md

 Customize the HTML pages
 ------------------------

-### How to change the HTML pages?
+### How to customize the HTML pages?

-You may modify the html files in $REPO/public:
+Feel free to customize the HTM and CSS.
+These files are in $REPO/public:

     public/newIssue.html
     public/view.html